deepmodeling/dpgen/README.md

 The MACHINE configure file is optional.
 If this parameter exists, then the optimization tasks or MD tasks will be submitted automatically according to MACHINE.json.

-Basically `init_bulk` can be devided into four parts , denoted as `stages` in `PARAM`:
+Basically `init_bulk` can be divided into four parts , denoted as `stages` in `PARAM`:
 1. Relax in folder `00.place_ele`
 2. Perturb and scale in folder `01.scale_pert`
-3. Run a shor AIMD in folder `02.md`
+3. Run a short AIMD in folder `02.md`
 4. Collect data in folder `02.md`.

 All stages must be **in order**.
 One doesn't need to run all stages.
 For example, you may run stage 1 and 2, generating supercells as starting point of exploration in `dpgen run`.

 If MACHINE is None, there should be only one stage in stages.
-Corresponding tasks will be generated, but user's intervention should be involved in, to manunally run the scripts.
+Corresponding tasks will be generated, but user's intervention should be involved in, to manually run the scripts.

 Following is an example for `PARAM`, which generates data from a typical structure hcp.
 ```json